 Robert Hickmott Managing Partner

-Prior to his work at The Smith-Free Group, Bob served in the Clinton-Gore Administration as a senior political advisor for two Federal agencies, the legislative branch for five Senators, and has practiced law, legislative strategy and public affairs for two major corporations.
+Prior to his work at Smith-Free, Bob served in the Clinton-Gore Administration as a senior political advisor for two Federal agencies, in various capacities for five Senators, and has practiced law, legislative strategy and public affairs for two major corporations.
 More recently, he served on the EPA's Superfund Policy Task Force.

-Hickmott served as Counselor to HUD Secretary Andrew Cuomo, where he was the senior advisor to the Secretary on intergovernmental relations and external constituencies, as well as a member of the President's Council on Sustainable Development and Vice President Gore's Brownfields Showcase Communities Selection Committee.
-He was also an advisor on the Department's Brownfields program, which combined economic development with environmental clean-up in America's cities, including projects in Chattanooga, Cleveland, Syracuse, and Newark, Delaware.
+Bob served as Counselor to HUD Secretary Andrew Cuomo, where he was the senior advisor to the Secretary on intergovernmental relations and external constituencies.
+He was also an advisor on the Department's Brownfields program, which combined economic development with environmental clean-up in America's cities.

 Before HUD, Bob served as Associate Administrator for Congressional Affairs for EPA Administrator Carol M. Browner.
 He was also the principal advisor on all congressional and legislative issues and helped to develop and implement the Administration's environmental agenda on Superfund, Clean Water Act, Brownfields, and issues such as food safety and drinking water.

-Bob began his career as Director of Alumni/Admissions Programs at Boston University's Alumni Affairs Office (1976-1978) and then as Public Affairs Counsel at E.I.
-DuPont Company in Wilmington, Delaware.
-Following those positions, he was the Executive Director for the National Business Council at the Democratic National Committee (1980-1983) and later the Political Affairs Director for Congoleum Corporation (1983-1984).
+He served as a Public Affairs Counsel at E.I.
+DuPont Company, Executive Director for the National Business Council at the Democratic National Committee (1980-1983) and later, Political Affairs Director for Congoleum Corporation (1983-1984).

-Subsequently, Hickmott served as Deputy Chief of Staff for U.S. Senator Timothy E. Wirth, working on banking and securities issues (1987-1989), and then an associate with the law firm of Skadden, Arps, Slate, Meagher and Flom.
-Prior to joining the Clinton Administration, he was the Deputy Executive Director for the Democratic Senatorial Campaign.
+Bob served as Deputy Chief of Staff for U.S. Senator Timothy E. Wirth, working on banking and securities issues (1987-1989), and then as an associate with the law firm of Skadden, Arps.
+Prior to joining the Clinton Administration, he was the Deputy Executive Director for the Democratic Senatorial Campaign Committee.

-Hickmott graduated summa cum laude from Boston University's School of Public Communications, with a Bachelor of Science degree in Public Communications in 1976.
+Bob graduated summa cum laude from Boston University's School of Public Communications.
 He received his Juris Doctorate from Georgetown University Law Center in 1988.

-A native of Wilmington, Delaware, Bob, his wife Diane Dewhirst, and their three children reside in the District of Columbia.
+A native of Wilmington, Delaware, Bob and his wife Diane Dewhirst, reside in the District of Columbia.